FHA Streamline Refinance: Pros, Cons, and Rates

 Upfront and Closing Costs

-When you refinance with an FHA loan, you’ll need to pay an upfront mortgage insurance premium on the new FHA loan.
-You may be able to get a refund on a part of your mortgage insurance premium that you previously paid.
+When you refinance with an FHA loan, you’ll need to pay an upfront mortgage insurance premium on the new loan.
+You may be able to get a refund, which comes in the form of discounted future payments, on a part of your mortgage insurance premium that you previously paid.

 You also need to pay other closing costs, such as title insurance.
 Since the loan amount can’t be greater than the existing loan balance, these closing costs cannot be wrapped into the loan.
 However, you may see lenders offer no-closing-cost loans in exchange for a higher interest rate.